tribou/react-template/src/styles/README.md

 ##### REM first.

 - Prefer using `rem` over `px`.
 - Font size is okay using `px` from redlines.
+However, prefer the `font-size` mixin.

 ##### Use Backup Background Colors.